cds-hooks/docs/docs/hooks/appointment-booking.md

 ## Context

-The Patient whose appointment is/appointments are bing booked as well as the draft Appointment records.
+The Patient whose appointment(s) are being booked, as well as the proposed Appointment records.

 Field | Optionality | Prefetch Token | Type | Description
 ----- | -------- | ---- | ---- | ----